 This report provides estimates that were constructed using the Labour Force Survey (LFS) Public Use Microdata Files (PUMF).
 The data in the LFS PUMF are based on the LFS, a monthly survey of approximately 56,000 households in Canada, resulting in labour market information for approximately 100,000 individuals.
 The LFS PUMF data are available on a monthly basis.
-When properly weighted, these observations sum to the entire population.
+When properly weighted, these observations measure conditions of the entire population.5